explorerhq/sql-explorer/docs/features.rst

 Upload CSV or JSON files, or SQLite databases to immediately create connections for querying.

-The base name of the file and the ID of the uploaded is used as the database name, to prevent collisions from multiple users uploading a file with the same name.
-The base name of the file is also used as the table name (e.g. uploading customers.csv results in a database file named customers_1.db, with a table named 'customers').

-Of interest, you can also append uploaded files to previously uploaded data sources.
-For example, if you had a 'customers.csv' file and an 'orders.csv' file, you could upload customers.csv and create a new data source.
-You can then go back and upload orders.csv with the 'Append' drop-down set to your newly-created customers database, and you will have a resulting SQLite database connection with both tables available to be queried together.
-If you were to upload a new 'orders.csv' and append it to customers, the table 'orders' would be *fully replaced* with the new file.

 **How it works**

 1. Your file is uploaded to the web server.
 For CSV files, the first row is assumed to be a header.